 Let’s explore how to leverage Conversations in Sprout to enhance your team’s collaboration.
 To view Conversations you must have read-access to the profile of the message.

-You can start conversations on messages in the Publishing tab.
-You can start conversations on the following content types in Sprout:
+You can start conversations on the following content and message types in Sprout:

 - Needs Approval

 - Incoming public and private messages

 - Listening messages that appear in the Messages tab of Topic Insights

 - Post messages that appear in the Post Performance, Profile Performance and Top Posts widget in the Custom Report builder